PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 4. Secure with bungee cords through existing deck rigging

-5. Add a waterproof dog bed on top
+5. Add a waterproof kayak dog bed on top

 4. Modify Your Seating Arrangement

 For tandem kayaks, removing or adjusting seats opens up perfect dog space.
 Most front seats in tandem kayaks can be completely removed or folded flat.
-This creates a spacious area where your dog can stretch out comfortably.
+This creates a spacious area where your dog can stretch out comfortably, essentially turning the front cockpit into a dedicated dog kayak seat.

 If you paddle a sit-on-top kayak, consider: